fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_011.md

 code in some bs way while lamenting their stupidity.
 Often while trying to take a calming bath.

-## How to Deal with Engineers Seeking Promotions Too Soon?
+## How To Deal With Engineers Seeking Promotions Too Soon?

 I have always favoured a merit based approach in matters that involve authority and compensation.
 In my view the only